 Ken is survived by his sons Rick (Jill) Reimers and Rob (Donna) Reimers; 3 grandchildren Kristen Reimers, Lindsay (Josh) Nowakowski, Austin (finance Ashlie) Reimers; and 2 great grandchildren Dilyn and Mason.
 Ken was preceded in death by his wife Colleen and his older brother Norman.
 The family would like to thank Visiting Angels and Highland Nursing Home for the loving, attentive care they provided Dad.
 A private graveside service with Military Honors will be held at Greenacres Cemetery where Ken and Colleen will be laid to rest together.
 To honor Ken, the family will have an informal Coffee Hour Thursday, January 9, 2020, 9:30 AM at the Firehouse Coffee House, 14th and Harris Ave. in Fairhaven.
 Anyone who would like to share or hear stories about Ken and his mischievous pranks are welcome to attend.

-To send flowers to Kenneth "Ken" Harold Reimers' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kenneth "Ken" Harold Reimers, please visit our floral store.